 The applicant proposes to alter the fenestration on the side and rear elevations.
-On the right (west) elevation, the applicant proposes to remove the six-over-one wood sash window and shutters in the second floor opening closest to the front wall plane (labeled EX211 in the plans).
-The opening will be patched with stucco and painted to match the finish of the historic walls.
+On the right (west) elevation, the applicant proposes to remove the six-over-one wood sash window in the second floor opening closest to the front wall plane (labeled EX211 in the plans), block in the opening, and retain the shutters in a permanently closed position.
 On the second floor of the left (east) elevation, the applicant proposes removing the two rear six-over-one sash windows (EX201 and EX202), patching the walls, and installing a single wood six-over-one sash window.
 On the rear elevation, the applicant proposes to remove the first-floor casement windows on either side of the chimney and install a much larger pair of wood casement windows.
 On the second floor, the applicant proposes to create two new window openings and install two pairs of wood casement windows.